Should I Go to Esthetician School?

 More Chain Jobs Available

 While it can be tough to find that first job in a busy spa, there are more chains now, making it easier to find an entry-level place where you can hone your skills.
 The fast-growing beauty chain ULTA employs estheticians to give Dermalogica facials, peels, and microdermabrasion at a reasonably low cost.
 You will also be expected to wax, tint brows and eyelashes, apply eyelash extensions and sell additional services.
-There are nearly 950 Ultas in 48 states.
+There are currently 1,264 ULTA stores across 50 states.

 The Downsides of Working as an Esthetician